Standard Safety Policies and Precautions

 Do I need to provide a Proof of Vaccine to work as a temp?

-Which means that many of our clients – but not all – require workers to have a Proof of Vaccine.
+However, a few of our clients – but not all – still require workers to have a Proof of Vaccine as part of their ongoing health safety plan.
 Whenever Proof of Vaccine is listed as a requirement in the shift details for a work assignment, please only request the shift if you have it.
 In these cases, you will likely be asked to show your BC Vaccine Card or another government issued Proof of Vaccine and photo ID to enter the premises.

 If you haven’t already done so, you can request your BC Vaccine Card in advance of your shift here: BC Vaccine Card Request